Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

-When the full dataset is used, the loss function is convex, indicating the full dataset contains sufficient information for the recovery, with a conditioning of $c_{\inv}^\full = 0.43$ and a minimum eigenvalue being $\lambda_{\min}^\full = 47.3$, as shown in \Cref{fig:LossLandscapes_fullInit}.
-An initial setup of $8$ normally distributed sensor locations shows significantly reduced convexity in the landscape of the objective function, and the inverse condition number becomes $0.01$, with a minimum eigenvalue of $2.06$.
-Sampling with a greedy strategy based on the condition number in \Cref{fig:LossLandscapes_Sampling} according to \gls{eks} and \gls{cbs} enhances both the convexity and the conditioning dramatically, as plotted in Figure~\ref{fig:LossLandscapes_Sampling}.
+When the full dataset is used, the loss function is convex, indicating the full dataset contains sufficient information for the recovery, with a conditioning of $c_{\inv}^\full = 0.43$ and a minimum eigenvalue being $\lambda_{\min}^\full = 47.3$, as shown in \Cref{fig:LossLandscapes_fullInit}. {An initial choice of } $8$ { uniformly } distributed sensor locations shows slightly reduced convexity in the landscape of the objective function, and the inverse condition number becomes $0.29$, with a minimum eigenvalue of $35.5$. {\gls{eks} and \gls{cbs}} sampling with {early stopping} based on the condition number enhances both the convexity and the conditioning, {yielding landscapes whose convexity exceeds that of the full-data setting}, as Figure~\ref{fig:LossLandscapes_Sampling} shows. {Again, this improvement is more significant when it is compared with a poor initial sensor choice is poor, such as } $8$ { normally $ \mathcal N(0, \frac{1}{4}\mathrm{Id}_2)$ } distributed sensor locations as summarized in Figure~\ref{fig:LossLandscapes_Sampling_normal}.